Include a Gift in your Will

 Additional wording

-It would also be of great help to Men’s Minds Matter if you could include the following clause in your Will, which will ensure that your gift will still be effective if Men’s Minds Matter merges with another charity or changes its name:
+In addition, it would also be of great help to Men’s Minds Matter if you could include the following clause in your Will, which will ensure that your gift will still be effective if Men’s Minds Matter merges with another charity or changes its name:

 • “If at my death any charity named as a beneficiary in this Will or any Codicil hereto has changed its name or amalgamated with or transferred its assets to another body then my executors shall give effect to any gift made to such charity as if it had been made (in the first case) to the body in its changed name or (in the second place) to the body which results from such amalgamation or to which such transfer has been made.”